-Augsburg’s WAC website exists to encourage and support writing curriculum in the college, so take what you need and let us know if you can’t find what you’re looking for.
+Augsburg’s WAC website exists to encourage and support writing curriculum in the University, so take what you need and let us know if you can’t find what you’re looking for.
 This site includes:

 - an overview and FAQ about ENL 111: Effective Writing, Augsburg’s core writing course,

 - annotated links to some of the best online resources,

 - suggested “best practices” for integrating writing curriculum,

 - sample low, mid, and high-stakes writing assignments,

 - a list of online videos to use in or out of class, and

 - information about Augsburg’s Writing Lab.